lmc-eu/spirit-design-system/packages/web/src/scss/components/ScrollView/README.md

 ## Scrollbar

-Depending on user's operating system and browser, the scrollbar may be hidden by default, or take up space in the container element.
+Depending on user's operating system and browser, the scrollbar may be hidden by default or take up space in the container element.

 👉 Unless you decide to [hide the scrollbar](#hiding-the-scrollbar), you may need to provide spacing for the scrollbar, so it does not cover your content when visible.
 For example, having a horizontal ScrollView, you can do so by adding a margin or padding utility